 The HAMD-17 (Hamilton 1960) is completed with the Structured Interview Guide for the Hamilton Depression Rating Scale (SIGH-D) (Williams 1988) by the Investigator or designee based on an assessment of a patient's symptoms.
 The timeframe for this scale is the past 7 days.
-The HAMD-17 is to be the first scale completed at each visit.
-The HAMD-17 will be used as the primary efficacy analysis.
+The HAMD-17 will be used for exploratory efficacy analyses and is to be the first scale completed at each visit.